 Gift Cash the Classy Way

 Giving money: To some, it’s a welcome gift, and to others, it’s beyond tacky.
 The trick here is all in the presentation.
 Instead of writing a check or handing over some cash, try a gift card to a local grocery store or certificate redeemable through a monthly cleaning service.
 In effect, you’re still taking a reoccurring cost off their hands, but without the offending possibility of insinuating they need help.
-Be sure to include a beautiful card and handwritten note for maximum effect.
+Be sure to include a beautiful card (we're partial to these beauties from Rifle Paper Co.) and handwritten note for maximum effect.